yaowenqiang/boost_demo1/oop/NOTES.md

 + A member function with the same name of the class
 + The function takes zero parameters.
 + The function does not have a return type.

+Automatic Default Constructor

+If any custom constructor is defined, an automatic default  constructor is not defined.